Perspective | Farewell to Kellyanne Conway, the ultimate Woman for Trump

 “What if his spittle — excuse me — what if Biden’s spittle had gone beyond the teleprompters and everybody there was at risk?” she demanded, absurdly, at a news conference earlier this summer, turning attention away from President Trump’s own coronavirus failures.
 In a 2018 interview with Chris Cuomo regarding payments to porn star Stormy Daniels, she once excused herself a half-dozen times, all the while steamrolling a narrative that her boss was the real victim in the whole mess.

 For Kellyanne Conway, “Excuse me” really meant “Excuse you.”
 It was a shaming.
-It implied that the the other party was in the wrong for not permitting her bulldozing, browbeating and bloviating.
+It implied that the other party was in the wrong for not permitting her bulldozing, browbeating and bloviating.
 It relied, successfully, on the assumption that nobody wanted to be seen interrupting a tiny blonde woman on live television.
 And so it excused her.

 She is brilliant.
 She is terrifying.

 She is also gone, theoretically.
 Earlier this week Conway announced she would be resigning from her role as senior adviser to the president.
-Her Wednesday speech at the Republican National Convention was a farewell of sorts, the last time we can expect to see her behaving as an official mouthpiece for President Trump before she retreats to her new “less drama, more mama” lifestyle.
+Her Wednesday speech at the Republican National Convention was a farewell of sorts, the last time we can expect to see her behaving as an official mouthpiece for Trump before she retreats to her new “less drama, more mama” lifestyle.

-It was the hundredth anniversary of the 19th Amendment, which gave women the vote, so she approached the podium and talked about her own place in the history of American women.
+It was the hundredth anniversary of the 19th Amendment, which gave women the vote, so she approached the lectern and talked about her own place in the history of American women.
 “A woman in a leadership role can still seem novel,” she said.
 “Not so for President Trump.
 For decades he has elevated women to senior positions.”
 She talked about being raised in an all-female house, and she thanked — in a way that seemed sincere — “all the women who empower me.”

 Sigh.
 What to make of Kellyanne?

 No part of me will miss the triple-jointed way she manipulated the media, and by extension the American people.
-But it was darkly fascinating to watch her relentless femininity — her excuse me’s and pardon me’s and God bless you’s — and how she skillfully she wielded it on behalf of a mostly male administration.
+But it was darkly fascinating to watch her relentless femininity — her excuse me’s and pardon me’s and God bless you’s — and how she skillfully wielded it on behalf of a mostly male administration.

-She used her very presence to bat away charges of sexism against President Trump.
+She used her very presence to bat away charges of sexism against Trump.
 Again and again she reminded us — as she did again Wednesday — Trump had named her the first female campaign manager of a winning presidential ticket.
 How could he possibly be sexist?

-And then there were times that she used her status as a woman to accuse others of non-existent sexist behavior, as when CNN reporter Jim Acosta accidentally knocked the arm of a White House intern as she reached for the microphone in his hand.
+And then there were times that she used her status as a woman to accuse others of nonexistent sexist behavior, as when CNN reporter Jim Acosta accidentally knocked the arm of a White House intern as she reached for the microphone in his hand.
 “No young woman should have someone swiping away at them,” Conway said at a news conference, language that implied Acosta’s behavior had been misogynistic or violent.

-Ever since the dawn of the #MeToo movement, affronted male readers have occasionally written me to say they are tired of reading about toxic masculinity all the time, and wondering whether there was a female corollary: toxic femininity.
-If there is, I can’t help but think it looks like Kellyanne Conway: someone who takes the stereotypical gentle niceities we once sent girls to charm school to learn — and uses them to sow information chaos.
+Ever since the dawn of the #MeToo movement, affronted male readers have occasionally written me to say they are tired of reading about toxic masculinity all the time and wondering whether there was a female corollary: toxic femininity.
+If there is, I can’t help but think it looks like Kellyanne Conway: someone who takes the stereotypical gentle niceties we once sent girls to charm school to learn — and uses them to sow information chaos.

 On Facebook, a liberal friend of mine recently confessed that, against all possible reason and for reasons she could not explain, she felt vaguely sorry for Conway right now.
 Her husband, George Conway, hated her boss and daily shamed the administration she dedicated her life to.
 Her boss hated her husband, and her marriage became a source of prurient speculation.